tummychow/rolldice/README.md

 A simple program, in Go, that rolls some dice.
 Yes, I know it's trivial.
 I wrote it to get some practice with the language.

-As of v1.1.0, rolldice is based on [cli.go](http://github.com/codegangsta/cli).
+As of v1.1.0+, rolldice is based on [cli.go](http://github.com/codegangsta/cli).
 It's a pretty lightweight solution for these kinds of programs.
 Probably the only thing it's missing (in the context of this application) is typed arguments.
 Maybe I'll make a PR for it later.

 ---

 ## Usage
 ```
-rolldice <num> <faces> [modifier]
+rolldice [--seed|-s <seed>] <num> <faces> [modifier]
 ```
 Rolls `num` dice, where each die has `faces` (numbered starting at 1).
 If `modifier` is not given, all the dice will be printed, one roll per line.
 If `modifier` *is* given, then only the sum of the dice will be printed, plus the modifier.

 Run the program without any arguments, or with the `-h` flag, to see help.

+### Fixed seeds
+If the `-s` flag is given, then `seed` will be used as the seed for [the Go PRNG](http://golang.org/pkg/rand).
+You can use this flag to get repeated, predictable results.
+The seed must be a positive integer.
+If it's not specified, rolldice falls back on the default behavior, which uses the system time (therefore results will differ between uses, as expected).

+I don't know if the PRNG implementation is platform-specific, so maybe the output will differ from platform to platform.
+However, if two invocations with the same seed on the same platform give different results, that is a bug.
+Please open an issue.

 ### Examples
 ```